-NOTE: The manufacture has notified us that the product will not be available until January 2022
+NOTE: The manufacturer has notified us that the product will not be available until April 2022

 If you're an athlete with sensitive skin, you need a sports UV sunblock that stands up to sun and sweat and is free of dyes, fragrances, masking fragrances, and preservatives.